aton

 System tools

-aton.file File manipulation
+aton.file Easy file manipulation

 aton.alias Useful dictionaries for user input correction